The secret to stop being a sucker and buying useless things. 😄

 - Humanitarian organisations play on the fear of being selfish.

-- Laundry sellers play on the fear of disappointing our parents.
+- Laundry sellers play on the fear of disappointing my parents.

 The message is delivered at a subtle, often undetectable level.

-Emotions feed the limiting beliefs that govern us.
+Emotions feed the limiting beliefs that govern me.

-A good salesperson is someone who intuitively understands the unconscious patterns of others.
+A good salesperson is someone who intuitively understands my unconscious patterns.

-Researchers estimate that over 95% of our behavior is governed by our beliefs.
+Researchers estimate that over 95% of my behavior is governed by my beliefs.

 For example, sales activate the following beliefs: